Woman killed in early morning fire in east Tulsa

-A woman and her pet died following a house fire early Monday.
+A woman and her pet died in a house fire early Monday.

-A fire broke out just before 6 a.m. at a house near East Admiral Place and South Memorial Drive.
-A bystander noticed the fire, called 911, and was able to open the front door and found a 46-year-old woman who had succumbed to her injuries, according to Tulsa Fire Department spokesman Andy Little.
+A bystander noticed the fire at a house near Admiral Place and Memorial Drive just before 6 a.m., called 911, and was able to open the front door, where a 46-year-old woman had succumbed to her injuries, according to Tulsa Fire Department spokesman Andy Little.

 Tags